python-cmd2/cmd2/README.md

 - Settable environment parameters
 - Parsing commands with arguments using `argparse`, including support for sub-commands
 - Unicode character support (*Python 3 only*)
-- Good tab-completion of commands, file system paths, and shell commands
+- Good tab-completion of commands, sub-commands, file system paths, and shell commands
 - Python 2.7 and 3.4+ support
 - Windows, macOS, and Linux support
 - Trivial to provide built-in help for all commands